 Nicholas Tavani, violin; Rachel Shapiro, violin; Gregory Luce, viola; Alan Richardson, cello.
-The program will feature: Barber, Quartet; Makan, Washed by Fire and Return; Schumann, String Quartet Op.
+The program will feature: Barber, String Quartet, Op.
+11; Makan, Washed by Fire and Return; Schumann, String Quartet Op.
 41, No. 3 in A Major.
 The quartet will return in May to perform a concert of compositions by students of Keeril Makan on May 19 in Killian Hall.

 About Aeolus Quartet